JoshDing24/BSPWM-Nord/README.md

 # BSPWM Nord Theme
 This is a nord theme for the bspwm wm.
-The install script is designed for arch-based linux distros but you can still use most of the config files on any distro
+The install script is designed for arch-based linux distros but you can still use most of the config files on any distro.

+**It is currently a work in progress and the installer does not function properly!**

 ## Table of contents
 * [Programs](#programs)